 Solaires Team | Victoria, B.C. | APRIL 2021

 Now, perovskite materials have emerged as the most promising, efficient, and affordable semiconductor material for photovoltaic applications.
-Perovskites are a crystalline class of materials that are synthesised in a lab and are often applied as an active layer in the perovskite solar cells in the form of ink.
-Essentially, a specific formula of precursors is mixed together in a solvent to form ink.
-This ink is then deposited onto a substrate and sandwiched between different layers including electrodes to be made into a solar panel, as seen here:
+Perovskite is a general term for a crystalline structure, including many lab-designed compositions which can act as the light harvesters of solar cells, replacing silicon.
+At Solaires, a specific formula of precursor chemicals are combined in a liquid solution to form our Solar InkTM.
+This ink is then deposited, and crystallised, onto a substrate and sandwiched between different layers including electrodes which make up a single solar cell in a solar panel, as seen here:

-Perovskite can better address some of the issues faced by silicon solar cells:
+Perovskite can address some of the issues faced by silicon solar cells:

 MORE APPLICABILITY.
-Perovskite can also be thin and flexible, which improves its applicability.
-Imagine solar panels so thin and flexible that they can be supported by many structures and take the shape of whatever surface they are on.
-These panels could easily adopt the curve of the roof of a car or be used on the siding of a building.
+Since perovskite solar cells are thinner than silicon solar cells, they can be produced as flexible and semi-transparent materials, which opens up many applications.
+Imagine solar panels so thin and flexible that they can take the shape of whatever surface they are on, without adding much weight.
+These panels could easily adopt the curves of a car or replace windows to create electricity, while still letting unabsorbed light in!

-Perovskite offers new photovoltaic technologies with the potential to be more efficient, with lower waste and carbon footprints, and with more applications than traditional silicon solar technology.
+Perovskite offers new photovoltaic technologies with the potential to be more efficient, less polluting, and more adaptive than traditional silicon solar technology.

 Interested in switching to perovskite PV technology?

-Solaires is one of the industry's few organisations directly involved in the development of the perovskite value chain.
-We are developing a perovskite-based solar ink and a perovskite solar cell manufacturing process that would manufacture the next generation of solar cells.
+Solaires is one of the few organisations in the solar industry directly involved in the development of the perovskite value chain.
+We are developing a perovskite-based solar ink and a perovskite solar cell manufacturing process that will transform the next generation of solar cells.

 Get connected with our sales team today at firstname.lastname@example.org !